Alfresco/docs-alfresco/content-services/latest/install/ansible.md

 > NOTE: The transformers host will also contain the transform router process running on port 8095 and the shared file system process running on 8099 but communication between these components remains local.

-# Configure your deployment
+# Configure your installation

-By default, without any configuration applied, the playbook will deploy a limited trial of the Enterprise version of Alfresco Content Services 7.x that goes into read-only mode after 2 days.
+By default, without any configuration applied, the playbook will install a limited trial of the Enterprise version of Alfresco Content Services 7.x that goes into read-only mode after 2 days.
 If you'd like to try Alfresco Content Services for a longer period, request the 30-day [Download Trial](https://www.alfresco.com/platform/content-services-ecm/trial/download).

-The sections below describe how you can configure your deployment before running the playbook.
+The sections below describe how you can configure your installation before running the playbook.

 ## License